Last Updated on August 2, 2022 by Celeste.

 Lady Lent has seven feet.
 They represent the seven weeks of Lent.
 Each passing week, on each Saturday, children get to break off one foot.
 This is a great visual way to count down the weeks until Easter.

 After the last foot is cut off, it is tradition to place this foot in a bowl with fruits and nuts and whoever finds it receives a special blessing.

 Lady Lent has no mouth.
 The missing mouth symbolizes fasting.
 No consumption of meat, dairy products or eggs.
-She has no ears, this means that she refuses to listen to gossip.
-Her cross represents the easter religious services in church, her hands are folded for prayer.
+She has no ears, which means that she refuses to listen to gossip.
+Her cross represents the Easter religious services in the church, her hands are folded for prayer.

 In some regions of Greece, Lady Lent is made of clay and or fabric filled with feathers.
-There are many versions of Lady Lent, in some traditions she is depicted as a nun, in others she is a friendly lady in traditional Greek folkore.
+There are many versions of Lady Lent, in some traditions, she is depicted as a nun, in others, she is a friendly lady in traditional Greek folklore.

 * Not to be eaten! *

-Combine the ingredients in a medium sized bowl and gradually add the water to form a dough.
-Roll the dough out and cut the figure out as shown above.
+Combine the ingredients in a medium-sized bowl and gradually add the water to form a dough.
+Roll out the dough and after, cut the figure out as shown above.
 Cut out two long narrow strips for arms and join at shoulders (wet surface to which arms will be applied).
-Make slits in dough for fingers.
+Make slits in the dough for fingers.
 Mark closed eyelids and noise with any pointed object.
-Wipe entire figure down with a lightly dampened cloth to make shiny.
-Bake in moderate oven until golden.
+Wipe the entire figure down with a lightly dampened cloth to make it shiny.
+Finally, bake the figure in a moderate oven until golden.

 Did you like this post?
 Here’s a pin for your board!